xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 ![View user details in Admin Console](assets/admin-tool-user-details.png)

-A detailed view of each user displays important details about the user’s solution access, admin and product roles, and last accessed information.
+A detailed view of each user displays important details about the user’s application access, admin and product roles, and last accessed information.

 ## About section